 Quick start

-This will deploys a public website built from a Hugo site stored in a public git repository.
-If you need various private modes, there are four different deployment scenarios supported:
+This will deploy a public website built from a Hugo site stored in a git repository.
+If you need various private modes, there are different deployment options supported:

 Public Site & Public Repo

-The default deployment is a fully public site and public git repository.
+The default deployment is a fully public site and served from a public git repository.

-To enable a password protected site built from a public git repo, uncomment the following lines in your .env file:
+To enable a password protection for your site, uncomment the lines after # HTTP Basic Auth protection in your .env file:

 COMPOSE_FILE="$COMPOSE_FILE:compose.private.yml"